 - Corazon de Agua: a short but steep hike offering a great vantage point over Guatemala City.

 We had read on many blogs that Quetzaltrekkers were the best tour agency in Xela because of their community work and because they give work to locals.
 However, we were told by our guide, on the Chicabal de Laguna hike, that, in fact, it’s mostly international volunteers that work for Quetzaltrekkers.
-That’s at least one reason why they’ve had to close during the COVID-19 pandemic, as they haven’t had the usual international staff to help keep things afloat.
+You may want to consider choosing a company that supports locals by employing them as staff.

 - Best time of year to hike from Xela to Lake Atitlan: like most hikes in Guatemala, it’s best to do them in the dry season (November to April).